ON THIS PAGE: You will learn about the different types of treatments doctors use for people with pancreatic cancer. Use the menu to see other pages.

 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 Learn more about the basics of cancer surgery.

-Only about 20% of people diagnosed with pancreatic cancer are able to have surgery because most pancreatic cancers are found after the disease has already spread.
+About 20% of people diagnosed with pancreatic cancer are able to have surgery because most pancreatic cancers are found after the disease has already spread.
 When surgery is a potential treatment option, there are many things to think about before a surgery of this type.
-It's important to have a thorough discussion with your doctor before deciding on surgical treatment, including talking about the benefits, risks, and recovery time.
+It's important to have a thorough discussion with your health care team, including a pancreatic surgical oncologist, before deciding on surgical treatment.
+This discussion should include talking about the benefits, risks, and recovery time of the specific surgery recommended for you.
 If surgery is not an option, you and your doctor will talk about other treatment options.
+It is common to seek a second opinion from a specialized surgical oncologist for less common cancers such as pancreatic cancer.

 Surgery for pancreatic cancer may be combined with systemic therapy and/or radiation therapy (see below).
 Typically, these additional treatments are given after surgery, which is called adjuvant therapy.
 However, systemic therapy and/or radiation therapy may sometimes be used before surgery to shrink a tumor.
 This is called neoadjuvant therapy or pre-operative therapy.
 After neoadjuvant therapy, the tumor is re-staged before planning surgery.
 Re-staging is usually done with another CT scan to look at the change in tumor size and what nearby structures and blood vessels it is affecting.